SebastianNordanger/nordic-dungeon-crawler/README.md

 4. Open 'http://localhost:8080/index.html' for the frontend, or 'http://localhost:8080/swagger' for the API docs

 ## Built with
-C#, ASP.NEET Core, Docker, HTML/JS
+C#, ASP.NET Core, Docker, HTML/JS